 From the definition above, we can see that SRB measure is a notion that allows us to “escape” the sensitivity to initial conditions by time by observing the density of the flow itself.
 Lorenz is one of the people who have most clearly expressed this idea: “over the years minuscule disturbances neither increase nor decrease the frequency of occurrence of various weather events such as tornados; the most they may do is to modify the sequence in which these events occur.” i.e. the frequency of the event does not depends on initial conditions.
 More details on SRB measures and the systems that have them was described by L.-S. Young (2002).
 Although they only describes the definition for discrete flow, most of it can be generalized to continuous case of dynamical systems as well.

-Obviously, the definition of an attractor above is very broad — it also includes “boring” cases such as isolated attracting points, uniform circular motion, etc., i.e. cases with nothing “chaotic”.
-For the purposes of distinguishing more “interesting” attractors, we introduce the notion of strange attractors — for almost all pairs (in the Lebesque mean) of different points in \(B(\mathcal{A})\), their forward orbits eventually separates by a constant \(\delta\) (only depending on \(\mathcal{A}\)).
+Obviously, the definition of an attractor above is very broad — it also includes “boring” cases such as isolated attracting points, uniform circular motion, etc., i.e., cases with nothing “chaotic”.
+For the purposes of distinguishing more “interesting” attractors, we introduce the notion of strange attractors — for almost all pairs (in the Lebesgue mean) of different points in \(B(\mathcal{A})\), their forward orbits eventually separate by a constant \(\delta\) (only depending on \(\mathcal{A}\)).
 So, no matter how accurately we measure the initial conditions, we will eventually accumulate an error of size \(\delta\).

 5.2.
 Main result of Warwick Tucker